 Why Visit New England?

-When I first moved to Rhode Island in New England from the west coast, some of my California friends were very confused about New England.
+When I first moved to Rhode Island in New England from the West Coast, some of my California friends were very confused about New England.
 New England is a geographic area comprising the states of Connecticut, Rhode Island, Massachusetts, Maine, New Hampshire, and Vermont.
-It is in the very northeastern United States and has bustling seaside towns complete with gorgeous lighthouses on its rocky coastline or islands, and quaint ski or artist towns nestled in forested mountains.
+It is in the northeastern United States and has bustling seaside towns, complete with gorgeous lighthouses on its rocky coastline or islands, and quaint ski or artist towns in forested mountains.

 Its geography is some of the most diverse in the United States.
 New England has coastal grasslands, many islands, and a gorgeous mountainous coastline.
 And in just a week or two, you can explore it on a New England road trip.

 One of the highlights of New England, and the reason many people know it, is its astounding, vibrant, and multicolored fall foliage, which can be found throughout the region.

 Plan a Trip to Visit New England